 Planning your Day: What Teachers need to know

-Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun is our classroom on 49 acres, surrounded by natural and agricultural grounds for classroom extensions to land-based learning, sharing perspectives around:
+Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun is your classroom on 49 acres, surrounded by natural and agricultural grounds for classroom extensions to land-based learning, sharing experiences around:

 Historic and cultural connections to the land

 Growing and sharing healthy foods

 This space provides teachers and students with outdoor, land-based, and hands-on learning opportunities.
 It also allows students to build independence, mastery, belonging, and creativity in a natural space.